Neural Sign Reenactor: Deep Photorealistic Sign Language Retargeting: Color-coded Conditioning

+The aforementioned problems have recently attracted the interest of the research community, resulting in some specialized systems that seek to anonymize SL videos.
+This is a particularly difficult task due to the challenges in capturing, representing, and retargeting the human motions during signing, for example: extremely fast motion and articulation of the hands, complex interactions between the different body parts (\eg~between the two hands or between each of the hands and the face), large variability and complexity of hand configurations, and inter-signer variations due to anatomical differences.
+Our method can conceal the identity of the original signers by reproducing their videos using other actors who have given their informed consent for their recordings to be shared publicly and therefore can support the Deaf in increasing their online participation.

+Regarding the applications of our framework, it can also be beneficial for the following purposes: 1) It can be readily used as the backend module in SLP systems, offering the option to have virtual interpreters with the appearance of real persons, going well beyond the traditional graphics-generated avatars.
+2) Although it is developed and tested on the especially challenging problem of SL reenactment, it can be readily applied to other types of full body activities (dancing, exercising, etc.).

-\subsection{Color-coded Conditioning}
+\section{Color-coded Conditioning}

-Having adapted the motion of the source person subject to the body shape and location of the target person, we follow \cite{kim2018deep, doukas2021head2head++} and generate convenient for neural rendering semantic represenations of the body pose in the image space, which we term \textit{Color-Coded Body Representations} (\textbf{CCBR} $\in \mathbb{R}^{256 \times 256 \times 3}$).
+In this section, we provide more details about our novel color-coding scheme, which is used in the \textit{Color-coded Conditioning} module of our pipeline for generating the color-coded body representations and eye gaze images.

-In more detail, these representations are 8-bit RGB images where each tracked joint is plotted as a disk of fixed radius and assigned a unique fixed color based on a predefined color coding scheme.
-The Red and Green channels are given values directly from the $XY$ coordinates of a template body's joints in the 2D image space, after normalizing them to $[0,1]$.
-The Blue channel has predefined and independent of the landmarks values for the torso, left hand, right hand, and head.
-Moreover, we found out that increasing the number of skeleton joints boosted our reenactment performance, and therefore we apply bone interpolation as a data augmentation technique.
-The color and number of interpolated points along a certain bone are both fixed.
-For their coloring, we interpolate between the RGB colors of the tracked joints that define each bone.
-Because we give each joint a fixed distinct color regardless of the signer, this indicates that all of them will have the exact same color in any such representation.
-This is why these representations are referred to as semantic and they have generally shown to help the renderer learn the mapping to the output images since they are both in the RGB space \cite{doukas2021head2head++}.
+Regarding the \textbf{CCBRs}, the joints are colored using the following scheme, which assigns each joint a \textbf{unique color}: The $Red$ and $Green$ channels are given values directly from the $x$ and $y$ coordinates, respectively, of a template body's joints in the 2D image space, after being normalized between $0$ and $1$.
+Similarly, for the coloring of the face, we are based on its UV visualization and 2D texture coordinates by MediaPipe Face Mesh \cite{mediapipe_face}.
+The $Blue$ channel has predefined and independent of the landmarks values for the torso, left hand, right hand, and face (see Fig. \ref{fig:color_coding}).
+Because we give each joint a unique, fixed color regardless of the signer, this indicates that all of them will have the exact same color in any such representation.
+This is why these representations are also referred to as semantic and they have generally been shown to help neural renderers learn the mapping to the output images since they are both in the RGB space.